 Mariana is of counsel at R&L and primarily works in representing consumers in debt collection cases, affirmatively suing debt collectors for violations of collection laws, real estate transactions, and property tax appeals.

 Mariana graduated cum laude from Chicago-Kent College of Law in 2011 where she was a member of the Moot Court Honor Society and received a certificate in Litigation and Alternative Dispute Resolution.
-After being sworn in to the Illinois bar, Mariana served as judicial law clerk to the Hon.
-Lee Preston (Retired) in the Chancery Division of the Circuit Court of County.
-When Judge Preston retired, Mariana continued working as law clerk to the Hon.
-David B. Atkins.
-Drafting judicial orders has provided Mariana a unique perspective into how courts operate and how judges make decisions.
+Mariana served as judicial law clerk to the Hon.
+Lee Preston (Retired) and the Hon.
+David B. Atkins in the Chancery Division of the Circuit Court of County.

-While in law school, Mariana was president of the Kent Justice Foundation, a public interest law group focused on outreach and fellowships.
-She was also president of the Student Hurricane Network, making numerous trips to New Orleans to provide volunteer legal services and disaster assistance.
+While in law school, Mariana was president of the Kent Justice Foundation, a public interest law group focused on expanding opportunities for law students and attorneys in not-for-profit law and public interest law.
+She was also president of the Student Hurricane Network, making numerous trips to New Orleans to provide volunteer legal services and disaster assistance to the residents of that city.
 As part of the Seventh Circuit Review, Mariana published a journal article on an emerging Fourth Amendment issue.
 In her final year of law school, Mariana became certified as a mediator and mediated a variety of cases throughout Cook County.
 She was inducted into the Bar & Gavel Society in recognition of her outstanding service to the school.

 Chicago-Kent College of Law (IIT)

 Chicago-Kent College of Law Young Alumni Council - Member